benbranyon/featheredquill/wp-content/plugins/wordpress-easy-paypal-payment-or-donation-accept-plugin/readme.txt

 * Quick installation and setup.
 * Easily take payment for a service from your site via PayPal.
-* The ultimate plugin to create PayPal buy now buttons.
+* Easily create PayPal buy now buttons.
 * Create the payment buttons on the fly and embed them anywhere on your site using a shortcode.
-* Add multiple payment widget for different services or products.
+* Add multiple payment widgets for different services or products.
 * Ability to configure which currency you want to use to accept the payment.
 * You will need to have your own PayPal account (creating a PayPal account is free).
 * Integrate PayPal with your WordPress powered site.
 * Accept donation on your WordPress site for a cause.
 * Allow your users to specify an amount that they wish to pay.
 Useful when you need to accept variable payment amount.
-* Ability to specify a reference value for the payment.
+* Ability to specify a reference text for the payment.
 * Ability to specify a payment subject for the payment widget.
-* Add PayPal Buy Now buttons anywhere on a WordPress post or a page.
+* Add PayPal Buy Now buttons anywhere on a WordPress page.
-* Ability to set the country code to use a particular language for the PayPal checkout page.
 * Create a payment button widget to accept payment in any currency accepted by PayPal.
 * Ability to specify a payment subject for each paypal payment widget.
-* Ability to specify a custom button image for the payment button.
-* Ability to specify a cancel URL for the payment widget.
-* Ability to collect tax for the payment (if you need to).
-* Ability to open the payment window in a new browser tab or window.
 * Create a payment widget to accept any amount from your customer.
 Users will specify the amount to pay (useful for donations).
-* Create text based or image based payment buttons.
 * Ability to return the user to a specific page after the payment.

 == Note ==
-This is NOT an official plugin from PayPal.
+This is not an official plugin from PayPal.
 This plugin has been developed by an independent developer.

 == Usage ==